- The Key-Value Store

 See The Tahoe Upload Helper for details about the upload helper.

-The Filesystem Layer¶
+The File Store Layer¶

 A directory has two forms of capability: read-write caps and read-only caps.
 The table of children inside the directory has a read-write and read-only capability for each child.
 If you have a read-only capability for a given directory, you will not be able to access the read-write capability of its children.
 This results in “transitively read-only” directory access.